 - Travellers to other parts of the UK should check NHS.UK

 Coronaviruses are a family of viruses that can cause a range of illnesses, from the common cold to more severe infections like MERS-CoV and SARS.

-Symptoms of a coronavirus infection usually start up to 14 days after catching the infection.
+Symptoms of a coronavirus infection (COVID-19) usually start up to 14 days after catching the virus.

-There is no specific treatment yet and antibiotics will not work because it is a virus.
+There is no specific treatment.
+Antibiotics do not work because it is a viral infection.